 Improving your understanding of construction classes can help you get the greatest value from WSRB inspections and commercial property reports.
 To help you do this, we’ve created a series of blog posts on The Basics of Construction Classifications.
 We’ll review all six construction types plus mixed construction, covering the nuances with photos and examples, ensuring you can identify the classes.
 Be sure to check out all the posts.

-The Commercial Lines Manual, Rule 15 outlines the construction class parameters.
+The Commercial Lines Manual, Rule 15 outlines the construction class (CC) parameters.
 While the manual has the final say, determining construction classes is not always clear-cut.
 It’s helpful to keep a few things in mind: